amiruldevkun/Dating-Prediction/README.md

 - A text editor just in case
 - Git

 After you have buckled up with the prerequisites that i have stated, open the command line, and clone this repo anywhere reachable.
-Then open or change directory in your cmd and type `dotnet build` and let it build.
+Then, open or change directory in your cmd and type `dotnet build` and let it build.
 After that, go to bin/Debug/net5.0 and run the exe file.
 And your done!

 ## CONTRIBUTING
 If you want to contribute to this mess, make a pull request(s) __THAT IS NEEDED__ only as i dont want to waste my free time going through edgy and weird code pulls all day when i have school.

 Fork this repo if you want, but please point back to this repo.
 I will put your name in the script to show the people contributed to this cli script.
 Also becoz i dont have any explicit way to contribute but use common sense please.
 The dedicated file will be made.

 ## HELP INQUIRES
 If you need help you can tag me on twitter or dm me, since i dont have anyone with perms to keep the repo going, i might not respond fast so keep that in mind.